 A low profile makes sense for most car hauler trailers.
 That means lower profile beams.
 Most 10K car haulers have 5″ C-Channel to get a low-ish profile, but that is not quite strong enough for our standards in this capacity.

-For this first trailer, we want the same 5″ tall beams for a low deck height, but . . .
+For the first trailer, we use the same 5″ tall beams for a low deck height, but . . .
 How do we balance height with strength?
 We choose a mixed approach with I-Beam construction.
 I-Beams offer an excellent strength to height to weight ratio, so the trailer is very robust.

 To help understand the need for robustness, here is an animation of the I-Beam frame in 3 conditions.
 With an evenly distributed load, then yes, the I-Beam design is a little much.
-However, with a long vehicle on it, like the F-150 of our previous post, we see it’s a good thing.
+However, with a long vehicle on it, like the F-150 of our previous post, I-Beam strength is a very good thing.

-So those are the primary thoughts in starting a new project for Car Hauler Trailers.
-Next, there are a ton of possible options, so let’s look at those.
+So those are the primary thoughts in designing for Car Hauler Trailers.
+Next, there are a ton of possible options, so we will look at those.

 Options For Car Hauler Trailers

-Since there are a bunch, I won’t dwell long on any one.
+Since there are a bunch, I will not dwell long on any one.

 - Axles.
 Choose axles to share the load.
 Options include Straight or Drop, Spring types (eye-eye, or slippers), Overslung or Underslung springs, Brake types, Hub styles, Bolt Patterns, Camber or not.
-The required axle Capacity is the load rating of the trailer.
+Axle Capacity sets the load rating of the trailer.

 Decking style and deck material – These are all options. – Plank Deck (Full or Split); Sheet (Plywood or Metal).
 The images show these options.